 19. Have a Drink With a View

-Hostel del Lago Cafe (formerly La Sala) is the only place we know of in San Marcos la Laguna that has draft beer.
+Ati Hostel and Beach Club (formerly Hostel del Lago) is the only place we know of in San Marcos la Laguna that has draft beer.
 It also has a variety of fresh juices, smoothies, specialty cocktails and ginger beer.
-Head up to the second floor for the best view.
+Plus great views of the lake.

 20. Watch a Local Football Game